-Fabric shrinkage is a phenomena that occurs when fabric is exposed to heat and/or steam.
-I have seen it wreak havoc on designers that are unaware of its costly repercussions.
+Fabric shrinkage is a phenomenon that occurs when fabric is exposed to heat and/or steam.
+I have seen it wreak havoc with designers that are unaware of its costly repercussions.

 Imagine you have invested all of your time and money developing your styles, your sizing and grading.
-Your so excited when you get an order and swiftly put it into production so you can impress the buyers with your quick turn around time.
-Just as you get ready to ship your order, you notice your garments can’t be shipped and the horror sets in.
-I can’t even begin to express how many times we have seen inexperienced designers innocently walk into fashion disasters.
-Either the garment is shorter, it doesn’t fit, its puckering or the lining is hanging out.
-Sometimes its an easy fix and sometimes its NOT!
+You get an order and are so excited to swiftly put it into production.
+You want to impress the buyers with your quick turn around time.
+Just as you get ready to ship your order, you notice your garments have problems and can’t be shipped.
+Then the horror sets in.
+I can’t even begin to express how many times we have seen inexperienced designers produce fashion disasters.
+Either the garment is too short, it doesn’t fit, it’s puckering or the lining is hanging out.
+Sometimes it’s an easy fix and sometimes it’s far from it!

 1. Grab a sheet of paper from your printer.
-(Some people make a pattern of a square anywhere from 4in x 4in up to 12in x 12in.
-It’s up to you…I just grab a sheet which is 8.5 x 11in.
-I don’t really have much time during the day doing things that are unnecessary so for me this does the trick.)
+Some people make a pattern of a square ranging in size from 4in x 4in up to 12in x 12in.
+It’s up to you…I just grab a sheet which is 8.5in x 11in and this does the trick.

-3. Go over to the iron and heat and steam the heck out of it.
-(Make sure you don’t just briefly move the iron around.
-Sometimes its steam and sometimes its heat that cause the shrinkage so make sure to give plenty of both.)
+3. Using your iron, heat and steam the heck out of it.
+Make sure you don’t just briefly move the iron around.
+Go over and over it many times.
+Sometimes it’s steam and sometimes it’s heat that causes the shrinkage so make sure to give the fabric plenty of both.

-As you can see this fabric has shrunk in both directions.
+As you can see, this fabric has shrunk in both directions.
 About a 1/4 inch along the cross grain and almost 1/2 inch along the grain.
-Thats a lot!
-So what to do?
+That’s a lot!
+Now what?

 1. If you are cutting a small quantity you can press the fabric yourself before you cut it.
 It might help to cut your fabric into blocks first so you are not handling a long roll of fabric.